Experiencing The Health Benefits Of Ashwagandha

 Let’s take a look at some of the areas natural practitioners apply Ashwagandha to alleviate common health issues.

-• Support the reduction of blood sugar levels
+• Support the reduction of blood sugar

-• Studies have demonstrated that the herb has lowered blood sugar levels which may be attributed to the plant having compounds called withanolides
+herb has lowered blood sugar levels which may be attributed to the plant having

 • Animal studies and cancer

-• While not yet proven in human studies, a compound in the herb influences programmed death of cancer cells
+not yet proven in human studies, a compound in the herb influences the programmed

 • Cortisol levels

-• Adrenal glands are responsible for production of cortisol and chronically elevated levels are not a good thing to have in the human body.
-Ashwagandha may help to lower cortisol levels
+levels are not a good thing to have in the human body.
+Ashwagandha may help to

-• Can the herb help with stress and anxiety?
+• Can the herb help with stress and

-• Best known for its use in this area, Ashwagandha is often used to aid in the treatment of people suffering symptoms of stress and anxiety disorders.
-There are studies in humans which have demonstrated positive managements of stress and anxiety with the herb
+known for its use in this area, Ashwagandha is often used to aid in the

 • How about depression?

-• There are no conclusive studies to show how the herb can assist with mild forms of depression however; in one study, there were statistically significant results within a study group taking a high concentration of Ashwagandha
+are no conclusive studies to show how the herb can assist with mild forms of

 There are certainly other areas of study in human health conditions where Ashwagandha has shown promise as an effective treatment.
 Work is progressing on areas such as fertility, muscle mass and strength, inflammation, cholesterol and triglycerides & brain function.